edgedb/easy-edgedb/chapter15/index.md

 ## Setting your own error messages

 Since `expression on` is so flexible, you can use it in almost any way you can imagine.
-But it's not certain that the user will know how this constraint is meant to work - there's no message informing the user of this.
+But that flexibility also means that there is no built-in way to let the user know how any `expression on` is supposed to work when a constraint is violated.
 Meanwhile, the automatically generated error message we have right now is not helping the user at all.
 Here's the message we got when we tried to insert a `Lord` named `Billy`:

 ```
 edgedb error: ConstraintViolationError: invalid Lord
   Detail: invalid value of object type 'default::Lord'
 ```

 So there's no way to tell that the problem is that `name` needs `'Lord'` inside it.
-Fortunately, all constraints allow you to set your own error message just by using `errmessage`, like this: `errmessage := "All lords need 'Lord' in their name."`
+Fortunately, all constraints allow you to set your own error message just by opening up a block with `{}` and specifying an `errmessage`, like this: `errmessage := "All lords need 'Lord' in their name."`

-Here's the `Lord` type now:
+Let's do that with our `Lord` type now:

 ```sdl
 type Lord extending Person {